gatarelib/old-site/README.md

 ## Usage

-If you are the cool guy, just execute the program at the project folder or go to the link provided at the top.
+If you are the cool guy, run `index.html` to preview/edit the project at the `./`dir folder or go to the link provided at the top to preview it.

 ## Issues